Affiliate Marketing: The Ultimate Guide

 ● Identify the most compelling types of content to use on different social platforms.

 ● Create unique content that fits customers’ insights.

 Follow-Up More Than Once

 According to Dave Schneider of SelfMadeBusinessman, sending the email twice can increase the open rates by 50%.

-Follow-up more than one does have particular impacts on customers.
+Follow-up on more than one does have a particular impact on customers.
 It ensures that you can stay on top of the prospect’s mind.

 This can be considered an essential task for nurturing your customers before you’re able to convert them.

 I look at the email series I received recently from Chris Spooner – a blog promoting many design tutorials.

 Two things I can point out from this:

 ● Out of 8 emails, only two refer mostly to promotional emails for his courses.
 And others focus on providing added information relevant to the audience.